 - A gentle rinse with warm salt water, started 12 hours after the surgery, can help to keep the area clean.
 Use one-half teaspoon of salt in a cup of warm water.
 Most swelling and bleeding ends within a day or two after the surgery.
 Complete healing takes at least two weeks.

 - You should not smoke, use a straw or spit after surgery.
-These actions can pull the blood clot out of the hole where the tooth was.
+These actions can pull the blood clot out of the hole where the tooth was and lead to a dry socket.

-Please do not hesitate to contact the team at Doucas Dental on (08) 9274 1657 if you are having any problems, or just have a question we are more than happy to help out with any concerns.
+Please do not hesitate to contact the team at Doucas Dental on 08 9274 1657 if you are having any problems, or just have a question we are more than happy to help with any concerns you may have.